 Identify non-incremental spend, such as ineffective retargeting or cannibalistic ads, and reallocate budget to what truly drives results.

-2. Build Financial Credibility
+2. Builds Financial Credibility

 Move beyond vanity metrics like platform ROAS by using incrementality to report causally sound metrics like iROAS (incremental return on ad spend).